graveja0/health-care-markets/README.md

 ### Community Detection vs. Health Service Areas (HSAs)

-HSAs are constructed via what is essentially unique community detection algorithm.
+HSAs are constructed via what is essentially a community detection algorithm.
 This algorithm takes as its input a bipartite matrix summarizing patient flows from ZIPs to hospitals.
 Notably, this bipartite matrix is the same one as used to input into the community